-- Views of biggest Sherpa village and Tengboche monasteries where you can explore the famous Sherpa culture.
+- Views of the EBC, Kalapathar, Namche Bazar, biggest Sherpa village and Tengboche monasteries where you can explore the famous Sherpa culture.

-- Attraction views of this trek is enchanting Gokyo Lake and world’s biggest glacier, Ngozumpa Glacier.
+- Attraction views of this trek are enchanting Gokyo Lake and the world’s biggest glacier, Ngozumpa Glacier.
 Trek to Gokyo provides you unforgettable moments of your life.

 Day 01: Arrive in Kathmandu & Transfer to Hotel